PatrickLangford/DQWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-TEST I am a 3rd year Trainee Educational Psychology student at the Institute of Education, UCL.
+I am a 3rd year Trainee Educational Psychology student at the Institute of Education, UCL.
 I am currently based with the Waltham Forest Educational Psychology Services (EPS).
 I have worked with children and young people aged from 2-18-years-old across a wide range of settings, including Pupil Referral Units.
 My thesis aims to explore what makes consultation effective.
 Using a mixed methods approach (including interview and observations) the core conditions and features of consultation, which lead to real world change, will be identified.
 I have experience as a reproducibility checker for the journal Meta-Psychology.